 Best for Meal Planning: Cook Once, Eat All Week

 "Cook Once, Eat All Week" sounds like a description of the American dream, but it’s really a gluten-free cookbook by certified nutrition consultant Cassy Joy Garcia that makes meal planning easy.
 In her cookbook, Garcia walks you through the process of batch-cooking or preparing an entire week’s worth of dinners with minimal time and effort.

 To make things super simple, the cookbook is divided into 26 separate weeks.
 Each week includes a shopping list, the dinners you’ll prepare, comprehensive instructions on how to prep ingredients, and cooking instructions.
 The cookbook also contains storage and reheating tips to help you make sure your meals stay fresh and delicious all week.

 Best for Baking: Paleo Baking at Home

 If you don’t know what you’re doing, gluten-free baking can be a disaster.
 Michele Rosen’s cookbook, "Paleo Baking at Home," is the ultimate resource for pulling off delicious treats, sans gluten and dairy.
-Rosen starts by providing a list of essential pantry items and baking equipment, and then jumps into 60 gluten-free and paleo-friendly recipes made using whole foods that are just as nutritious as they are tasty.
+Rosen starts by providing a list of essential pantry items and baking equipment, and then jumps into 60 gluten-free recipes that are just as nutritious as they are tasty.
 Whether you want to bake a chewy bagel or are looking for something more decadent, like a lemon-curd layer cake with lemon buttercream frosting, you’ll find it here.

 Best Grain-Free: Eat Happy